What is network monitoring?

 How to find the best network monitoring tool

-While the absolute best network monitoring tool is an imaginary concept, a few features have to be present to consider a monitoring system the “best” one.
+While the absolute best network monitoring tool is an imaginary concept, a few features have to be present to even consider a monitoring system as the “best” one.

 The third is an active tool that can monitor your network for issues, in as close to real time as possible, and generate alerts on events.
 This is often one of the most sought after features, and with good reasons.
 Being able to continuously monitor an infrastructure and be at ease knowing that an alert will be generated when problems are found is a key parameter in network device and service monitoring.

 Fourth, a monitoring tool that can present the collected data in an easy-to-read manner is an often underrated feature.
-Visual dashboards, network topology map, and a few clicks to highlight the issue are important aspects of a modern monitoring system that are not always supported.
-By accessing the collected information more rapidly, it is quicker to understand issues and to take a decision about them.
+Visual dashboards, a network topology map, and only a few clicks to highlight an issue are important aspects of a modern monitoring system that are not always supported.
+By accessing collected information more rapidly, it becomes quicker to understand issues and to take a decision on them.

-Fifth and last parameter, a network monitoring service that can do IP monitoring and scanning is important to automate the discovery step in monitoring new and existing infrastructure.
-It is helpful to keep the topology of your network updated in a semi-automatic way.
+The fifth and last parameter, a network monitoring service that can do IP monitoring and scanning is important to automate the discovery step in monitoring new and existing infrastructure.
+It is helpful to keep the topology of your network updated, in a semi-automatic way.

 What network monitoring protocols do exist?

 The exchange of metrics for network monitoring is done through the use of a network monitoring protocol.
-There are many of them, not all of which are supported by all network monitoring systems and are also no longer in use.
+There are many of them, not all of which are supported by all network monitoring systems, and some are also not in use anymore.

-The major one is still SNMP.
-It includes not only monitoring capabilities but it can also manage the supported devices.
+The major one is still SNMP (Simple Network Management Protocol).
+It includes not only monitoring capabilities but also the managing of the supported devices.
 It is a widespread protocol that is already pre-installed on many network routers, switches and more.
-SNMP monitoring is a vast topic in itself and has a dedicated page.
+SNMP monitoring is a vast topic, with its dedicated page.

 After SNMP, in order of usage if not importance, are the family of flow-based protocols: NetFlow, sFlow, IPFIX.
 These are designed to analyze the network traffic “flows” and are thus especially useful in network performance monitoring and security monitoring.
-When referring to network flow monitoring, usually one of these protocols is implemented.
+When referencing to Network flow monitoring usually one of these protocols has been implemented.

-All these protocols are OS-agnostic, working equally well in Linux network monitoring and Windows network monitoring.
-A specific protocol for Windows network monitoring is WMI, with capabilities that mimic those of SNMP and adding a few more features.
+All these protocols are OS-agnostic.
+They work equally well in Linux network monitoring and Windows network monitoring.
+A specific protocol for Windows network monitoring protocol is WMI, with capabilities that mimic those of SNMP in addition to adding a few more features.
 Under Linux, log analysis through an implementation of the Syslog protocol or accessing each device with SSH are very rudimentary methods of monitoring.

 For network traffic monitoring, RMON is often implemented as a traffic sniffer and analyzer.
 Being an extension of SNMP, RMON is found wherever SNMP is too, and comes pre-installed on many network devices.